haubey/haubey.github.io/pages/south_florida_mics.md

 * [Riverside Marketplace](https://g.page/RiversidePlantation?share)

-   Last Monday of the month, no mic just a showcase
+   Last Monday of the month, showcase before mic
    All arts mic
    List at 6:45, show at 7:30